shanmukhsainandavarapu/Health_ai-symptom-checker/README.md

 ## 🎬 Demo Video

 Check out the full demo of the **AI Symptom Checker** in action!
-Only users with this link can access it (unlisted on YouTube).

 [Watch the Demo Video](https://youtu.be/kNJ3MY0VRoo)